0x0wen/miniDBMS/README.md

 The Query Processor is a core component of a DBMS that interprets, optimizes, and executes user queries efficiently, transforming them into actionable operations.
 [Learn more about Query Processor](./QueryProcessor/README.md).

 ### Failure Recovery Manager
 The Failure Recovery Manager is used to ensure data consistency and durability in the event of failures.
-It interacts with various components of the database system, such as the Query Processor, Concurrency Control Manager, and the Storage Manager [Learn more about Query Processor](./FailureRecovery/README.md).
+It interacts with various components of the database system, such as the Query Processor, Concurrency Control Manager, and the Storage Manager [Learn more about Failure Recovery](./FailureRecovery/README.md).

 ### Concurrency Control Manager
 The Concurrency Control Manager is a Python-based system designed to manage database transactions using various concurrency control algorithms.
 It supports different algorithms such as Two-Phase Locking and Timestamp-Based Protocols to ensure data consistency and handle concurrent transactions effectively.
 [Learn more about Concurrency Control Manager](./ConcurrencyControlManager/README.md).